 Aesthetics: Clean and organized, one-page scroll

 Clippings.me has a large header image on top.
-The page is one long scroll, but you can create sections by inserting horizontal rules, which keeps things organized. $5.99/mo gets you unlimited clips, a custom domain, password protest if you want it, and the ability to use Google Analytics. $11.99/mo gets you an unbranded site, meaning the clippings.me mentions are removed from your portfolio.
+The page is one long scroll, but you can create sections by inserting horizontal rules, which keeps things organized. $5.99/mo gets you unlimited clips, a custom domain, password protection to access your portfolio if you want it, and the ability to use Google Analytics. $11.99/mo gets you an unbranded site, meaning the clippings.me mentions are removed from your portfolio.

 The account end looks very similar to the front.
 On top are spots to upload media or add a URL or divider.
 You can arrange the sections and clips in any order you’d like.